The VFS

 The Virtual Filesystem

 The VFS consists of a tree view in the left pane and a file listing in the top right pane.
 The tree view allows us to navigate through the filesystem, starting at the top level.
 Remember that the GUI is simply viewing data that was previously collected from the client.
-When clicking on a directory in the tree view that has not been synced from the client yet, the top right pane is blank.
+When clicking on a directory in the tree view that has not been synced from the client yet, the top right pane shows the message No data available.
+Refresh directory from client by clicking above..

-Clicking on any of the files in the directory listing, will show their properties in bottom right pane.
+Clicking on any of the files in the directory listing, will show their properties in the bottom right pane.
 In particular, listing the directory only populates file metadata, such as timestamps - it does not fetch the file data.
-In the Stats tab we can initiate a download operation from the endpoint by clicking the “Download from client” button .
+In the Stats tab (bottom right pane) we can initiate a download operation from the endpoint by clicking the “Download from client” button .

 Once a file is fetched from the endpoint it is stored on the server and we may view it in the VFS GUI.
 The file is also marked by a floppy disk icon .
 You can download the collected file from the server by clicking the download icon .